W4ZM/data-ptr-swap/README.md

 # data-ptr-swap

-A Windows kernel‑mode driver that hooks the `NtUserCreateWindowStation` function in `win32k.sys` by swapping its pointer to your function in your mapped driver.
+A Windows kernel driver that hooks the `NtUserCreateWindowStation` function in `win32k.sys` by swapping its pointer to your function in your mapped driver.

 ---